Building Glue Stack From an Empty Folder

 JPA (Java Persistence API) is a specification for Java ORM (Object Relational Mapping).
 A specification is like a Java interface where you define how you interact with the API without implementing it.
 ORM is all about mapping relational data in our database to Object Orientated data in our application so the data is more convenient to navigate.
 Some people really don't like ORM and I can definitely relate but I believe it's a useful concept to know.
 Hibernate is our JPA implementation that makes the JPA specification work and was around before JPA so that's why some sources will talk about hibernate without mentioning JPA.

 Earlier, we identified some columns were the same in all the tables; id, active, createdDate, modifiedDate.
 We can also see that both the user and task table have an organisationId.
 Let me introduce you to the first programming concept in this tutorial; DRY - don't repeat yourself.
 This means try not to duplicate (copy and paste) code.
-Some people are pretty good at identifying common code in their head but i've always found it easiest to write duplicated code first so I can easily identify the common parts then abstract
+Some people are pretty good at identifying common code in their head but i've always found it easiest to write duplicated code first so I can easily identify the common parts then abstract them.
+Abstraction means to reduce duplication.

 I'm going to walk you through making the abstractions first becuase it makes this tutorial easier but I encourage you to write each of the classes in full then have a go abstracting second because I that's how I would develop outside this tutorial.